Reviews

 Best For Sustainability: Open Farm

-Open Farm freeze-dried raw food (Photo: Life With Klee Kai)
+Open Farm freeze-dried raw (Photo: Life With Klee Kai)

 If you’re number one priority is sustainability and transparency, you won’t go too far wrong with Open Farm.
 They’ve got an open approach to the way they create their freeze-dried dog food, along with all the other pet food formats in their range, allowing customers to follow the food to their pup’s bowl.